stashed/docs/docs/guides/latest/volumes/pvc.md

 - `spec.task.name` specifies the name of the `Task` object that specifies the `Function` and their order of execution to restore data inside a stand-alone PVC.
 - `spec.target.ref` refers to the targeted PVC where the data will be restored.
 - `spec.target.volumeMounts` specifies the directory where the targeted PVC will be mounted inside the restore job.
-- `spec.target.rules[*].paths` specifies the directories that will be restored from the backed up data.
+- `spec.rules[*].paths` specifies the directories that will be restored from the backed up data.

 Let's create the `RestoreSession` object that we have shown above,